gmarionahuel/gmarionahuel/README.md

 - 👋 Hi, I’m @gmarionahuel
-- 👀 I’m interested in Front-end, Python, bitcoin
+- 👀 I’m interested in Front-end, Python and Bitcoin
-- 🌱 I’m currently studying software engineer in Argentina ...
+- 🌱 I’m currently studying software engineer in Argentina
 - 💞️ I’m looking to a place where I can see my development
 - 📫 You can write anything to me at gmarionahuel@gmail.com